 Oneness.
 OurChurch.Com believes the Bible clearly describes God as a Trinity existing in three distinct persons: the Father, the Son (Jesus), and the Holy Spirit.
 We also realize that many aspects of God's nature including His omnipotence, omniscience, holiness, and tri-unity are beyond human understanding.
 Therefore, we accept into our search engine Christian websites that hold to the "oneness" doctrine - believing the Father, Son, and Holy Spirit are all the same God-person - as long as they do not denounce the concept of the trinity or proclaim that belief in the triune God makes one unacceptable to God.

 Grace Plus Nothing.
 As stated in the Salvation section above, it is only by grace through faith in the death and resurrection of Jesus that one is justified and receives salvation.
 It is heretical to add any additional requirements to God's grace.
 Therefore, we cannot accept websites that claim certain prayers, water baptism, baptism of the Holy Spirit, speaking in tongues, or any other human work is essential for salvation.

-Homosexuality.
+Sexuality.
 OurChurch.Com believes the Bible is clear that God designed sex to be enjoyed within the confines of a marriage between one man and one woman.
-We therefore do not include sites that promote homosexuality or promote heterosexual sex outside of marriage as acceptable.
-A local church or other organization affiliated with a denomination that permits homosexual clergy such as the Episcopal Church will not be included in OCC's search engine unless they specifically state on their website that they disagree with their denomination's stance on the issue.
+Christians are called to accept people of all lifestyles and orientations, but not to accept or promote homosexual or heterosexual sex outside of marriage, or to accept or promote lesbian, gay, bisexual or transgender relationships as equivelent to the marriage relationships between one man and one woman.
+In the event a local church or other organization that is affiliated with a denomination that permits homosexual clergy such as the Episcopal Church, we may choose to make an exception if the local organization disagree with their denomination's stance on the issue.